Marcos GT: Six-cylinder models

 Cars for the North Americas market had Volvo's inline-six cylinder, 3 litre engines with a standard Borg-Warner Type 35 automatic transmissions.
 They sit on tubular steel space frames, have a higher ride height, and no headlight covers - all of this was in order to get US road certification.
 Air conditioning was also listed as an option by New York-based importers Marcos International Inc. Delays and problems with the federalized cars were beginning to mount.
 In 1970, 27 exported cars were impounded by US Customs for supposedly not meeting federal law, causing Marcos to withdraw entirely from the US market.
 Together with the development costs of the Mantis and the introduction of VAT on kit cars on the horizon, Marcos had to close its doors (for the first time).

 About sixty US market cars were built, some of which were brought back after the US market dried up in 1970 and converted to RHD for sale in the home market.
 Production of the Volvo 3 litre continued for the rest of the world, with these cars fitted with a four-speed manual transmission.
 Either 80 or 172 of the Volvo I6-engined Marcos were built until early 1972, with the final one destined to become the last Marcos built for the next ten years.
 After Marcos had run out of money the company was sold to Hebron & Medlock Bath Engineering in mid-1971.
 They themselves had to call in the receivers only six months later.
 The Rob Walker Garage Group bought the factory only to sell off everything, including some finished cars such as all six Mark 2 1600s built.
 Jem Marsh bought up spares and other parts at the liquidation sale and proceeded to run a company servicing existing Marcos, until he resumed production of Marcos kits in 1981.

 Chassis

 The Marcos GT was designed around Jem Marsh, who was 6 feet 4 inches (76 in) tall, so while the car is extremely low and sometimes awkward to enter, it can still accommodate surprisingly tall drivers.
 Earlier cars have a Triumph Herald front suspension; later on a Ford MacPherson setup was used.
 Although with a wooden chassis, the front suspension was mounted in a steel subframe.
 The first 33 Marcos (some say the first 52) have a de Dion rear suspension; later cars use a more conventional and cheaper live axle of Ford provenance.
-An independent rear suspension returned for the Marcos Mantula in 1986.
+An independent rear suspension was introduced for the Marcos Mantula in 1986.